romans-weapon/spear-framework/README.md

 # Introduction

-Spear Framework provides the developers thae ability to write connectors (ETL jobs) from a source to a target,applying business logic/transformations over the soure data and ingesting it to the corresponding destination with very minimal code.
+Spear Framework provides the developers thae ability to write connectors (ETL/ELT jobs) from a source to a target,applying business logic/transformations over the soure data and ingesting it to the corresponding destination with very minimal code.

 ![image](https://user-images.githubusercontent.com/59328701/120106134-84507100-c179-11eb-9624-7a1504c8a083.png)